 Minerals help make bones and teeth strong; they help regulate water balance and acid alkaline balance; and most importantly, they keep the heart, nerves and brain functioning properly.

 Omega-3 fatty acids (found in fish oils; English walnuts; and flaxseed, linseed, olive oils) reduce inflammation and help prevent risk factors associated with chronic diseases such as heart disease, cancer, and arthritis.
 These essential fatty acids are highly concentrated in the brain and appear to be particularly important for cognitive (brain memory and performance) and behavioral function.

-Omega-6 fatty acids are necessary for stimulating skin and hair growth, maintaining bone health, regulating metabolism, and maintaining reproductive capability.
+Omega-6 Fatty Acids (found in evening primrose, black currant, and borage oils; egg yolk; meats, organ meats, and other animal-based foods; and Spirulina) are necessary for stimulating skin and hair growth, maintaining bone health, regulating metabolism, and maintaining reproductive capability.

-The proper balance between these essential acids is one omega-3 fatty acids to four omega-6 fatty acids.
-The typical American diet contains an imbalance of 11 to 30 times more omega-6 than omega-3.
-This
+The proper balance between these essential acids is one omega-3 fatty acid to four omega-6 fatty acids.

 Note: Not all people can tolerate certain foods.
 Be sure to consult a nutritionist before making any dietary changes.

 © 2012-2022 Heidi Bosch Romano.
 All rights reserved.